bunto/bunto/site/_docs/structure.md

       <td>
         <p>

           Well-formatted site data should be placed here.
-The jekyll engine will autoload all YAML files in this directory (using either the
+The bunto engine will autoload all YAML files in this directory (using either the
           <code>.yml</code>, <code>.yaml</code>, <code>.json</code> or
           <code>.csv</code> formats and extensions) and they will be